atomisthq/docs/docs/reference/rug/index.md

 useful.

 -   [Extensions][extensions]: Interfaces for languages and services
--   [Path Expressions](path-expressions.md): Select specific elements of projects, files, and code
+-   [Path Expressions](path-expressions.md): Select specific events and elements of projects, files, and code
 <!-- -   [Microgrammars](microgrammars.md): Specify and work with a custom microgrammar to work effectively with files -->
 <!-- -   [Templates](templates.md): Generating content using templating frameworks -->
 <!-- -   [Tests](tests.md): BDD test framework for Rugs -->